iluwatar/java-design-patterns/event-queue/README.md

 In plain words

 > The buffer between sender and receiver improves maintainability and scalability of a system.
-Event queues are typically used to organise and carry out interprocess communication (IPC).
+Event queues are typically used to organize and carry out interprocess communication (IPC).

 Wikipedia says